silastittes/tidy_vcf/README.md

 ## How to get sites

-One tedious part of this is needing sites to sample before hand.
-Assuming you don't already have interest in some set, one way to get a random set would be:
+Unless a set of sites is of interest, it probably makes more sense to use the `--thin` flag.
+However, if you don't want to use `--thin` one way to get a random set would be:

 ```
 zcat < test.vcf.gz | grep -v "#" | cut -f1,2 | shuf -n 100 | sort -V > sites.txt
 ```

 where `shuf -n` could be modified to a desired number.
-If your VCF is very large, another approach would likely be needed.
+If your VCF is very large, another approach to get a set would likely be needed.